A Practical Theory of Generalization in Selectivity Learning: Introduction

 \end{itemize}

 A key implication of our result is that, for any class of selectivity predictors that is induced by signed measures, both our in-distribution and OOD generalization results apply \emph{immediately}.

 \textbf{Improvement strategies inspired by our theory}.
-From this aspect of our theory, we propose novel and practical methodologies for \emph{improving existing query-driven selectivity learning models.} \begin{itemize} [leftmargin=*] \item We propose a new modeling paradigm for query-driven selectivity estimation, \neucdf, which models the underlying cumulative distribution functions (CDFs) using a neural network. \neucdf can be proved to be induced by signed measures, and thus enjoys the theoretical guarantees provided by our theory, and still enjoys the superior empirical performance of deep learning.
-While \neucdf is hard to optimize using relative error (e.g., Qerror) as the loss function, it \emph{provably} offers better generalization performance for OOD queries, compared to the common modeling paradigm for selectivity estimation that targets the query selectivity directly.
+From this aspect of our theory, we propose novel and practical methodologies for \emph{improving existing query-driven selectivity learning models.} \begin{itemize} [leftmargin=*] \item We propose a new modeling paradigm for query-driven selectivity learning, \neucdf, which models the underlying cumulative distribution functions (CDFs) using a neural network. \neucdf is proved to be induced by signed measures, and thus enjoys the theoretical guarantees of our theory, and enjoys the superior empirical performance of deep learning.
+Although challenging to optimize with relative error metrics like Qerror, \neucdf \emph{provably} offers better generalization performance for OOD queries, compared to the common paradigm for selectivity estimation that targets the query selectivity directly.

-\item Inspired by the lessons learned from our theory and \neucdf, we propose a general training methodology for enhancing existing query-driven selectivity models. \name incorporates the idea of CDF modeling of \neucdf into query-driven models by enforcing model \textbf{Se}lf-\textbf{Con}sistency with the learned \textbf{C}umulative \textbf{D}istribution \textbf{F}unctions.
-However, unlike \neucdf, \name keeps the original loss functions (Qerror or RMSE) of existing query-driven models, which allows for good in-distribution generalization with either relative or absolute loss functions.
-Moreover, the CDF self-consistency training of \name significantly enhances model OOD generalization ability. \end{itemize}